awsdocs/aws-control-tower-guide/doc_source/receive-notifications.md

 **SNS topics and notifications you can receive**
 + The `aws-controltower-AllConfigNotifications` topic:

   It receives notifications from AWS Config regarding compliance, noncompliance, and change\.
+It also receives notification from AWS CloudTrail on log file delivery\.
 + The `aws-controltower-SecurityNotifications` topic:

   One of these topics exists for each supported AWS Region\.
 It receives compliance, noncompliance, and change notifications from AWS Config in that Region\.
 It forwards all incoming notifications to `aws-controltower-AggregateSecurityNotifications`